Leonid Leonov: Career

 Soviet River (1930) describes the construction of a paper mill on the banks of a river in the middle of the Siberian forest; Skutarevsky (1932), "probably one of his best works in style and intellectual power, explores the psychological problems of an eminent scientist working in a socialist state and, in what is undoubtedly an autobiographical statement, traces his development from a skeptical critic of the new order into an enthusiastic supporter."
 In 1934, Leonov helped Maxim Gorky to found the Union of Soviet Writers.
 The following year, he published a fantasy about the Soviet future, Road to the Ocean, in which the hero, "another embodiment of Leonov, meditates on the suffering he has caused and endured and tries to answer the question whether it was worth while in the total economy of history."

-Immediately after the start of World War II, Leonov penned several patriotic plays, which were quickly made into movies and won him the USSR State Prize (1943).
+Immediately after the start of World War II, Leonov penned several patriotic plays, which were quickly made into movies and won him the Stalin Prize (1943).
 His novel The Russian Forest (1953) was acclaimed by the authorities as a model Soviet book on World War II and received the Lenin Prize, but its implication that the Soviet regime had cut down "the symbol of Old Russian culture" caused some nervousness, and Nikita Khrushchev reminded the author that "not all trees are useful ... from time to time the forest must be thinned."
-In 1945, Leonov served as a correspondent for Pravda at the Nuremberg Trials.
+In 1945, Leonov served as a correspondent for Pravda at the Nuremberg trials.
 He was elected as a Deputy of the Supreme Soviet of the Soviet Union in 1950.
 In 1967, Leonov was named a Hero of Socialist Labour.
-He was admitted to the Soviet Academy of Sciences five years later.
+He was admitted to the Academy of Sciences of the Soviet Union five years later.
 During the last decades of his life, he worked upon the dark nationalistic-religious epic The Pyramid (1994).

-Kornei Chukovsky described Leonov as follows in his diary entry for 21 August 1946:I've been seeing a lot of Leonid Leonov and admire his splendid character.
+Korney Chukovsky described Leonov as follows in his diary entry for 21 August 1946:I've been seeing a lot of Leonid Leonov and admire his splendid character.
 He's a strong man, well armed for life.
 He visits once or twice a week and talks nonstop, but never brings up his own plans, projects, or triumphs.
 The Maly is premiering a play of his tomorrow, say, or he had a book come out yesterday—he'll talk for three hours and never breathe a word of it.
 Not only is there no hint of the braggart in him, he goes on and on about his failures and defeats.
 He can do anything with his hands: he makes lampshades, tables, and chairs; he molds faces out of clay; he has fashioned a magnificent cigarette lighter out of bronze—he has all kinds of instruments and tools.
 Watch the way he handles seeds or berries and you know he's got a green thumb.
 Simple as he looks, he plays his cards close to the chest.
 He is well-bred and well-organized, oddly lacking in kindness but a thoroughbred, and he has a poetic nature.
 In short, he's a typical Russian.